Owner-occupancy

 Owner-occupancy or home-ownership is a form of housing tenure in which a person, called the owner-occupier, owner-occupant, or home owner, owns the home in which they live.
 The home can be a house, such as a single-family house, an apartment, condominium, or a housing cooperative.
 In addition to providing housing, owner-occupancy also functions as a real estate investment.

+Housing can vary widely in occupant ownership status and public investment.

 Acquisition

 Some homes are constructed by the owners with the intent to occupy.
 Many are inherited.
 A large number are purchased as new homes from a real estate developer or as an existing home from a previous landlord or owner-occupier.

 A house is usually the most expensive single purchase an individual or family makes and often costs several times the annual household income.
 Given the high cost, most individuals do not have enough savings on hand to pay the entire amount outright.
 In developed countries, mortgage loans are available from financial institutions in return for interest.
 If the homeowner fails to meet the agreed repayment schedule, a foreclosure (known as a repossession in some countries) may result.

 Many countries offer aid to prospective homebuyers to make their purchases.
 These measures include grants, subsidized mortgages, and mortgage guarantees.
 Prospective homebuyers may have to meet certain means-tested qualifications to qualify for government aid, such as being a first-time homebuyer or having an income below a certain threshold.